Sushantdeshwal13/Devtinder/homework.md

 - add api validation for each field
 - install validator
 - explore validator livrary function and use it for paswd , email, photourl

+-validate data in signup api
+-install bcrypt package
+=create passwordhash usning bcrypt.hash and save user
+- create login api
+- compare passwords and throw errors if email or password is invalid